Baystation12/Baystation12-Lore/Section 2.md

 ##WHAT IS THAT THING!

 As you may have noticed from your time on our server, Humanity is not alone in the stars.
-So far, there are six other alien civilizations that we have discovered, and that's just the start of our galaxy!
+So far, there are nine other alien civilizations that we have discovered, and that's just the start of our galaxy!
 Who knows what else lurks in the dark corners...
 Anyways, these species were already described on the previous Section in short little paragraphs that gave you a basic idea.
 This section is meant to give you a more comprehensive understanding of these Aliens, and perhaps prepare you to even play them!

 [**Humanity**](https://baystation12.net/lore/Species/Humanity)